biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/paper/paper.md

 authors_short: Tzung-Chen Hsieh \emph{et al.}
 ---

 # Introduction

 As part of the BioHackathon 2024, we here report...

 GestaltMacher [@citation:Hsieh2022-lw]

 GestaltMatcher Databaase [@citation:Lesmann2024-wz]

 PubCaseFinder [@citation:Fujiwara2018-ve; @citation:Fujiwara2022-uc]

 Limitations of Face2Gene in Japanese population [@citation:Mishima2019-fm]

 # Materials and Methods

 ## Data Source
-The [J-STAGE](https://www.jstage.jst.go.jp/) is a a platform for scholarly publications in Japan.
+The [J-STAGE](https://www.jstage.jst.go.jp/) is a a public platform for scholarly publications in Japan.
+The site is developed and managed by the Japan Science and Technology Agency.
+Each clinical case report in J-STAGE is downloaded.

+maintained by .

 # Results